BonyManjarawala/TapIt/README.md

 # TapIt
-*TapIt is a game made using Gestures With User Defaults
+*TapIt is a Fun game made using Gestures With User Defaults

 UIElements